BristechSRM/sessions/README.md

 ===
 The sessions service only relies on a connection to the mysql database.

-# Running with on Linux / git bash on windows
+# Running on Linux or on git bash on windows

     1. Edit the app.config file to select the correct connection string, and service url, if required.
     2. Run `./setup.sh` to install nuget and FAKE relative to the project